theory/justatheory/content/post/postgres/mini-summit-five.md

 *   Jason Petersen: Cool.

-*   Yurri: That's an excellent reference, thank you.
+*   Yurii: That's an excellent reference, thank you.

 *   David Wheeler (he/him): More questions?

 *   Jeremy S: Yeah, I have one more.
-Yurri, the build inferencing was *really* interesting.
+Yurii, the build inferencing was *really* interesting.
 A couple things stood out to me.
 One that you mentioned was that you look for The `META.json` file.
 That's kind of neat, just that it's acknowledged a useful thing; and a lot of extensions have it and we